harndda/DocumentSearch/README.md

 1. Clone repository
 2. Import project into IntelliJ
 3. Run main function in Main.kt
+4. Enter search term in console window
+5. Enter search method (1 for string match, 2 for regex, or 3 for indexed) in console window
+6. Observe output in console window

 I chose to write this application in Kotlin since I have been learning it and teaching myself recently and I thought this would be a good way to reinforce that knowledge.
 I also use Kotlin in Android development professionally and in my personal projects.
 Writing this application in Kotlin allows me to showcase the fact that I know Kotlin plus reap the benefits of its features.